History of Ozarks in Timeline

 OZARK FOLKSONGS (Music in American Life)

-Until 1983, the Bittersweet project, which began as an English class at Lebanon High School in Missouri, collected 476 taped and transcribed interviews, published 482 stories, and took over 50,000 photographs documenting traditional Ozark culture.
+By 1983, the Bittersweet project had collected 476 taped and transcribed interviews, published 482 stories, and taken over 50,000 photographs documenting traditional Ozark culture.

-In 1986, Congress established the Ozark Plateau National Wildlife Refuge in northeast Oklahoma to protect endangered species and their habitats.
+In 1986, Congress established the Ozark Plateau National Wildlife Refuge in northeast Oklahoma, ensuring the recovery of endangered and threatened species of animals and plants.

 Loading Video...

-In 2007, Gordon McCann donated a collection of audio recordings, fieldnotes, and photographs documenting Ozarks folklife and fiddle music to Missouri State University in Springfield.
+In 2007, Gordon McCann, a chronicler of Ozarks folklife and fiddle music, donated a collection of audio recordings, fieldnotes, and photographs to Missouri State University in Springfield.

 2008: Publication of "Ozarks Fiddle Music"

-In 2008, Drew Beisswenger and Gordon McCann's book/CD set "Mel Bay Presents Ozarks Fiddle Music: 308 Tunes Featuring 30 Legendary Fiddlers With Selections from 50 Other Great Ozarks Fiddlers" was published.
+In 2008, Drew Beisswenger and Gordon McCann's book/CD set "Mel Bay Presents Ozarks Fiddle Music: 308 Tunes Featuring 30 Legendary Fiddlers With Selections from 50 Other Great Ozarks Fiddlers" was published, featuring selected audio recordings, biographical sketches, photographs and tune histories.

-In 2010, the film "Winter's Bone", based on the novel by Daniel Woodrell, was released and received the Grand Jury Prize at the Sundance Film Festival.
+In 2010, the feature film "Winter's Bone", based on the novel by Daniel Woodrell, was released, receiving the Grand Jury Prize at the Sundance Film Festival, as well as other awards.

 Loading Video...